Inteligirl/paper_scissor_rock/README.md

-# paper_scissor_rock
+# Paper Scissor Rock Application
-# C# application using random number generation to create a game
+C# application using random number generation to create a game Completed 2017

 ## Program Requirements
 Create a C# application that lets the user play the game of Rock, Paper, Scissors against the computer.
 The program should work as follows: